NoahTheDuke/lazytest/README.md

 `(around)` hooks are combined with the same logic as `clojure.test`'s `join-fixtures`.

 Context functions of the same kind are run in the order they're defined.
-When executing a given suite or test-case, all `(before)` hooks are run once, then each `before-each` hook is run, then the `(around)` hooks are called on the nested tests (if they exist), then each `(after-each)` hook is run, then all `(after)` hooks are run once.
+When executing a given suite or test-case, all `before` hooks are run once, then each `before-each` hook is run, then the `around` hooks are called on the nested tests (if they exist), then each `after-each` hook is run, then all `after` hooks are run once.

+To set context functions for an entire namespace, use `set-ns-context!`.
+There is currently no way to define run-wide context functions.

 ## Output